-Examines the various legal constraints and ethical principles related to the roles, responsibilities and credentialing of counselors in private practice, agencies, schools, etc. In addition to emphasis on the ACA Code of Ethics, students learn to use the codes of ethics of their program specializations (ASCA, AATA) in order to become adept at ethical decision-making in their future profession(s).
+Examines the various legal constraints and ethical principles related to the roles, responsibilities and credentialing of professional counselors in private practice, agencies, schools, etc, as well as the ethical standards for art therapists.
+In addition to emphasis on the ACA Code of Ethics, students learn to use the codes of ethics of their program specializations in order to become adept at ethical decision-making in their future profession(s).